Our Staff & Leadership

 Author, Founder of 826 National and McSweeney’s Publishing

 Director, Strategic Programs, Microsoft

 U.W.
 Center for Educational Leadership

 Our Youth Advisory Board is a group of motivated high school students providing 826 Seattle a student’s perspective on programs while also serving as mentors and role models for other students.
 We are proud of our diverse, committed group of youth who advise us on programming, do outreach in their schools, represent 826 Seattle in the community and act as an editorial board for our publications.
 And, we often do all of this while enjoying a slice (or two) of pizza.

 Students who participate as active members of the Youth Advisory Board receive community service credits for their efforts.

-Cece Rosenman - Freshman, Mercer Island High School
+Cece Rosenman - Junior, Mercer Island High School